nikcio/Sci10-project/README.md

-Sci10 - bølgeformel
+# Sci10 - project

-Author: Nikolaj Brask-Nielsen
+* Author: Nikolaj Brask-Nielsen
-Alias: Nikcio
+* Alias: Nikcio
-Date: May 2018
+* Date: May 2018

 This project was created in collabration with my partner Victor.